isomerpages/mlaw-acd/_information-for-regulated-dealers/1-registration.md

 You are required to register with the Registrar of Regulated Dealers if you are a regulated dealer i.e. you carry on a business of regulated dealing in precious stones, precious metals and/or precious products (**PSMs**), or as an intermediary for regulated dealing in PSMs. <br><br>
 Examples of regulated dealers who are required to register include, but are not limited to jewellers, bullion traders, jewellery wholesalers, jewellery retailers, second-hand goods dealers, auction houses, and trading platforms.

-If you are not certain whether you are required to register, you may wish to seek legal advice.<br>
+Please refer to the [PSPM Act](https://sso.agc.gov.sg/Acts-Supp/7-2019/Published/20190313?DocDate=20190313) and the [Guidance Materials](/guidance-materials/) for the official definitions.
+If you are not certain whether you are required to register, you can seek legal advice.<br>

 ## Register Now!
 * You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home).
 * You will need to log in to LicenceOne using [your CorpPass account](https://licence1.business.gov.sg/web/frontier/help/corppass-in-licenceone) (for businesses) or [your SingPass account](https://licence1.business.gov.sg/web/frontier/help/how-to-access-the-system-) (for individuals).
 If you do not have a CorpPass account may sign up for one [here](https://www.corppass.gov.sg/corppass/common/findoutmore).
-Your CorpPass Administrator should also create CorpPass User Accounts for your LicenceOne users and select "MinLaw E-Services (ACD)" during account creation.
+Your CorpPass Administrator should also create CorpPass User Accounts for your LicenceOne users and select "Ministry of Trade's LicenceOne" during account creation.
 * Regulated dealers with no registered business entities overseas or in Singapore may [register for a LicenceOne ID on the LicenceOne Portal](https://licence1.business.gov.sg/web/frontier/help/registration-for-foreigners-without-singpass).

 ### Information you need for registration: